vjeuel/CSS_optimized/README.md

 * Increased to 2rem the margin-bottom of the h3 inside the benefit-box.

-* After pondering and reading a lot, decided to get rid of the '<ul>' and just stick to the '<a>' tag in the nav bar.
+* After pondering and reading a lot, decided to get rid of the `<ul>` and just stick to the `<a>` tag in the nav bar.

 * In the #main-picture, changed the height to 100vh.

 * Since I have read about and learned a bit of flexbox and grid I decided to try to make the website responsive, I had plans to leave that for a future feature, but I figured I would go ahead and try to do it now.

 * I think I will try grid for this site.

+* Noticed that the pictures were taking too long to open due to its size, so I reduced them using a photo editor and reduced their size even more using [tiny jpg](https://tinyjpg.com/).

 ### GRID
   * Added grid to main tag and 2rem gap between each grid and am fairly surprised on how easy it was.